 Taking the time to meditate, pray, reflect, and to find the light of love in others as well as in creation, are all part of becoming spiritually centered.

 It begins by knowing and living in the reality of the presence of divine love.
 Your true self will come forward when you can experience who you are as a human being with a spiritual center.

 Setting intention about this requires taking time to read sacred texts.
 Try connecting with people who can serve as mentors and spiritual guides.

 It’s time to make those New Year’s resolutions:

 Now that you understand Goldsmith’s active question exercise, I think you’re ready to make your resolutions for 2019.
 So take some time to really contemplate your goals, where you are, what’s really important to you and your relationship, and what you want 2019 to look like.
 Dream about the transformation.
 Get your accountability partner on board, and excited to help you stay intentional.
 Consider one or more from my list above.
 If my 7 best New Year’s resolutions to transform your relationship don’t feel quite fitting for you, create your own.

 Be well during this holiday season.
 We wish you the very best in 2019.

-Michael W. Regier, Ph.D. is a clinical psychologist and Certified Emotionally Focused Couples Therapist and EFT Supervisor in Visalia, California.
+Michael W. Regier, Ph.D. is a clinical psychologist and Certified Emotionally Focused Couples Therapist and EFT Supervisor in Visalia and San Luis Obispo, California.
 He works with couples in creating resolutions for loving, secure relationships.
 He and his wife Paula are authors of the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love and have developed an online learning course based on the science of attachment and healthy relationship.
-Find more of Dr. Regier’s helpful articles on Your Tango.com and Psyche Central.
+Find more of Dr. Regier’s helpful articles on Your Tango.com, MSN.com and Psyche Central.